Q: What is AWS Amplify?

 Q: What happens when a build is run?

-AWS Amplify Console will create a temporary compute container (4 vCPU, 7GB RAM), download the source code, execute the commands configured in the project, deploy the generated artifact to a web hosting environment, and then destroy the compute container.
-During the build, AWS Amplify Console will stream the build output to the service console and Amazon CloudWatch.
+AWS Amplify will create a temporary compute container (4 vCPU, 7GB RAM), download the source code, run the commands configured in the project, deploy the generated artifact to a web hosting environment, and then destroy the compute container.
+During the build, AWS Amplify will stream the build output to the service console.

-Q: How can I leverage AWS Amplify Console to work with multiple environments?
+Q: How can I leverage AWS Amplify web hosting to work with multiple environments?

 Q: What are atomic deployments?